dharmikbamrotiya/flight_price_prediction/README.md

 # ✈️ Flight Price Prediction using Machine Learning

-An end-to-end Machine Learning project that predicts flight prices using key features like airline, source, destination, stops, duration, and more.
+An end-to-end Machine Learning project that predicts flight prices using key features like airline, source, destination, stops,  and more.
 This project includes data preprocessing, model building (XGBoost, Random Forest, Decision Tree, Linear Regression), performance comparison, and a deployed Streamlit web app for live predictions.

 ---